jfnavarro/st_analysis/README.md

 To convert this file to a matrix (data frame) you can use the following :

     tab_to_table.py --tab-file selection.txt --outfile selection.tsv

-###To compute ST_TTs

-The ST_TTs are tags counts obtained from the Spatial Transcriptomics data.
-They give means to obtain counts using the Transcription Termination Sites instead of the whole gene locus.
-This gives higher resolution.

-- Take the bed file from the output of the ST Pipeline and decide how to filter it out (remove or not spots outside tissue or use spots from a certain area of the tissue).
-For this you can do :

-        filter_st_data.py --barcodes-files selection.txt stdata.bed

-  Where selection.txt is a selection exported from the ST Viewer (can pass more than one) Where stdata.bed is the output from the ST Pipeline in BED format.

-- Compute ST TTs with several values of the min_distance and min_value parameters to generate ST_TTs.

-        compute_st_tts.py --min-data-value 30 --max-cluster-size 200 stdata.bed

-    The script will generate a bed file with the computed ST TTs.
-To know more about the parameters type --help

-        compute_st_tts.py --help

-        Script that takes as input a BED file generated from the ST Pipeline and computes peaks clusters based on the transcription termination site and the strand.
-It uses paraclu to compute the clusters and paraclu-cut to filter out (optional) The computed ST-TTs are written to a file in BED format.
-The ST BED file must has the following format: CHROMOSOME START END READ SCORE STRAND GENE X Y @Author Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>

-        positional arguments:
-            bed_file              BED ST-data file

-        optional arguments:
-            -h, --help            show this help message and exit --min-data-value [INT]
-                                  Omits grouped entries whose total count is lower than this (default: 30)
-            --disable-filter      Disable second filter(paraclu-cut)
-            --max-cluster-size [INT]
-                                  Discard clusters whose size in positions is bigger than this (default: 200)
-            --min-density-increase [INT]
-                                  Discard clusters whose density is lower than this --output OUTPUT       The name and path of the output file (default: None)

-- Then look in Zenbu or any other genome brower and choose the parameters that fit the best to the data (use clusters_to_igv.py with the output of compute_st_tts.py to convert the output to genome browsers format)
-- Intersect the computed ST TTs with the original counts from the ST Pipeline to build a matrix of counts

-        tag_clusters_to_table.py tag_clusters.bed stdata.bed --outfile tag_counts_matrix.tsv

-- You can use now the data frame to do clustersing or anything else

 ###To do un-supervised learning
 To see how spots cluster together based on their expression profiles you can run :